-The recoverable amounts of the CGUs are determined from value in use calculations
+The recoverable amounts of the CGUs are determined from value in use calculations.

-For the Camelot CGU, this is based on the annual budget for the financial year ended 31 March 2016 and 5 year strategic plan, both approved by the Directors of Camelot Camelot will continue to generate returns beyond the assessment period through to the end of the current Licence These future returns are assumed to remain at the level achieved in the final year of the strategic plan, with no growth rate applied, and
+- For the Camelot CGU, this is based on the annual budget for the financial year ended 31 March 2017 and the three year strategic plan, both approved by the Directors of Camelot.
+Camelot will continue to generate returns beyond the assessment period through to the end of the current Licence.
+These future returns are assumed to remain at the level achieved in the final year of the strategic plan, with no growth rate applied; and - For the CGSL CGU, the calculation is based on the proposed annual budget for the financial year ended 31 March 2017 and the three year strategic plan approved by the Directors of CGSL.
+No further returns are forecast beyond the strategic plan period.